Calcium in food is most absorbed. The richest fruits and vegetables in calcium

 • increased irritability.

-Lack of calcium provokes a deterioration in well-being.
-Convulsions, spasms begin to torment, and there is heaviness during breathing.
-At the same time, the person experiences not the most pleasant sensations - tingling in the hands and feet.
-If the problem is started, then it will lead to such serious illnesses like osteoporosis.
-And the cardiogram will "respond" to calcium deficiency.
-On it you can see that the impulses have ceased to flow normally to the heart muscle.
+Lack of calcium provokes deterioration of health.
+Cramps and spasms begin to torment, and heaviness occurs during breathing.
+In this case, the person experiences not the most pleasant sensations - tingling in the arms and legs.
+If the problem is started, it will lead to the following serious illnesses like osteoporosis.
+And the cardiogram will “respond” to calcium deficiency.
+It will be possible to see that impulses have ceased to flow normally to the heart muscle.
 Excess calcium is considered if its daily volume exceeds 2.5 grams.
 The phenomenon is called hypercalcemia.

-1. Wrong menu...
-If you get too carried away with foods containing this mineral, then it is very easy to overwhelm the body with it.
+1. Wrong menu.
+If you overindulge in foods containing this mineral, it is very easy to overwhelm your body with it.

-2. Biological additives...
+2. Biological supplements.
 You also need to be careful with them, otherwise calcium oversaturation cannot be avoided.

-3. Health problems...
-Malfunctions of the thyroid gland, diseases of the nervous system can cause excess minerals to appear.
+3. Health problems.
+Malfunctions of the thyroid gland and diseases of the nervous system can cause the appearance of excess minerals.

-4. Hypervitaminization...
-Regarding this is an irregular intake of vitamin D.
+4. Hypervitaminization.
+This concerns irregular intake of vitamin D.

 Consequences of excess calcium:

-• malfunctions in the digestive tract: increased acidity, constipation, nausea and vomiting;
+• problems with the gastrointestinal tract: increased acidity, constipation, nausea and vomiting;

-• gastrointestinal diseases such as gastritis and peptic ulcer disease;
+• gastrointestinal diseases such as gastritis and peptic ulcers;

 • loss of smooth muscle tone;